Call us today: (800) 716-7608

 • 2013, 2011, & 2010 Diversity Business Top Businesses

-Why Choose FreightCenter For Less-Than-Truckload Services (LTL)?
+Why Choose FreightCenter For Your Cross-Border Shipping Needs?

 We are an award-winning logistics company and an American veteran-owned business.
 We bring a lot to the table when it comes to less-than-truckload services.
 Our history, competitive pricing, and level of service are unmatched in the industry.
 Over the years and many miles, we have formed a dedicated and respected network of partners in the industry to help customers meet deadlines.

 Our mission is to meet and exceed customer expectations in all that we do.
-We take care of less-than-truckload freight shipping from pickup to delivery.
+We take care of cross-border freight shipping from pickup to delivery.
 Excellent customer service is our hallmark, and it goes a long way in building a relationship of trust.
-When customers select FreightCenter to handle their less-than-truckload freight shipment, they trust us to do the job.
+When customers select FreightCenter to handle their freight shipment, they trust us to do the job.

 The USMCA has updated features.
 The updates’ goal is to benefit the United States, Mexico, and Canada mutually.